mautic/mautic-documentation/pages/03.Setup/01.how-to-install-mautic/docs.en.md

 	'mailer_auth_mode' => null,
 );
 ```
-Next, run one of the following commands (replacing the path to PHP and placeholder URL with your details, and any options if you are providing the parameters in the install command):
+Next, run one of the following commands - replacing the path to PHP and placeholder URL with your details, and any options if you are providing the parameters in the install command:

 #### Simple installation with a local.php configured